Medical Terminology Daily - Est. 2012

 • Caput medusae: A ring of dilated varicose veins radiating from the umbilicus, usually indicative of portal hypertension.

-Papal Benediction Sign: A contraction of the fourth and fifth digits.
+Papal Benediction Sign: A contraction of the fourth and fifth digits, as in benediction (see image).

 There are many more medical signs, this list is only an illustration of the concept